yasin-uzun/MethylPipe.1.0/README.md

 ## Dependencies

 To run MethylPipe, you need to have the underlying software:
-* Adapter Trimmer: Cutadapt or
+* Adapter Trimmer: Cutadapt or TrimGalor or Trimmomatic
 * Aligner: Bismark (with Bowtie) or BSMAP or BS3
 * Duplicate removal: samtools or picard
 * Demultiplexer: demultiplex_fastq.pl perl script (see below).